NeuroRehack/WMORE/README_annotated_by_Mike.md

 [Figure 4.](Documentation/WMORE_wiring_diagram.png) WMORE Logger and Coordinator wiring Diagram

-**NOTE**: Pay attention to the wiring difference between the Coordinator and Logger as well as the table of wire lengths.The wire lengths are recommendations.
-The wires need to be long enough to reach the components but not too long as to not fit in the case.

 <!--
 Can use a more variety of colours for connections eg: red for 3V3